HKA-IES/Calibration-Multi-Spectral-PAR-Sensor/ReadMe.md

 Consider to use an own environment.

 ## Usage

-Run the ``preprocessing`` script to convert the raw data to normalized data.
-Run ``PAR_PLS`` script to calculate the coefficients.
-Run the ``graphs`` script to show the results based on the mean values.
-In one of the first jupyter cell, the sensor number can be chosen.
+1. **Prepare the Data**:
+   - Use the raw measurement data in the `/data` directory or place there your input data files.
+Ensure the data format matches the requirements of the library.

+2. **Run the Notebook**:
+   - Open `Calibration_Execution.ipynb` in Jupyter Notebook or Visual Studio Code.
+   - Follow the steps in the notebook to load the data, apply the calibration functions from `Calibration.py`, and view the results.

+3. **Output**:
+   - The results of the calibration will be displayed in the notebook and saved to an output file in the `/data` directory.

 ## Results
 Check our publication on: ...